 Within a short period, Geraldine was able to build outstanding rapport with the local community.
 As her charity work expanded, so did her vision, and she aspired to focus on rebuilding lives through sustainable community development.
 She overcame every possible obstacle and remained committed to her vision in helping the future of Cambodia.

-After more than 20 years, Sunrise Cambodia has grown to support whole communities with healthcare, clean water, sanitation and education facilities so that families can prosper.
-With these resources, as well as the determination to rebuild their lives, the children of Cambodia can remain optimistic for a brighter future.
+After 25 years, Sunrise Cambodia has grown to support whole communities with healthcare, clean water, sanitation and education facilities so that families can prosper.
+With these resources, as well as the determination to rebuild their lives, the children of Cambodia are able to be optimistic for a brighter future.